 Since Indonesia is our second home, we’ve done the Komodo island tour a bunch of times over the years and it’s always amazing.
 One of the great things about Komodo’s gateway town, Labuan Bajo, is that it’s not far from Bali and it’s easy to reach with a short flight from there.

-This Komodo island travel guide will explain how to get there, where to stay, what to do, best tour packages, and everything else you need to know before you go!
+This Komodo island travel guide and map will explain how to get there, where to stay, what to do, best tour packages, and everything else you need to know before you go!

 Where Is Komodo Island?

 Komodo Island is part of the Komodo National Park, a group of tropical islands located just off the coast of Flores, in east Indonesia.

 The park’s three main islands are Komodo, Rinca, and Padar, but there are lots of smaller ones too, so it’s the perfect place for island hopping!